ThirumlaDevi/document-manager-assessment/README.md

 - Make sure all endpoints use django rest auth methods
 - check base.py environment file read function ( that might have to be altered)
 - Handling common errors like [this](https://stackoverflow.com/questions/73097147/following-error-raised-templatedoesnotexisttemplate-name-chain-chain-django)
-- Replace harcoded postgres data information with something else
+- Replace harcoded postgres data information with information taken form a external file

 ## Existing errors fixed
 - Fix TemplateDoesNotExist due to debug_toolbar